Tilings in vertex ordered graphs: Concluding remarks

 In this paper we have introduced a general framework for the perfect $H$-tiling problem in ordered graphs.
 This approach can be summarized as follows: \begin{itemize} \item[Step 1:] Find a candidate extremal example; an $n$-vertex ordered graph $G$ with minimum degree $\delta (G)=\alpha n - O(1)$ without a perfect $H$-tiling. \item[Step 2:] Find a bottlegraph $B$ assigned to $H$ with $\alpha \geq 1-1/\chi_{cr}(B)$. \item[Step 3:] If $\alpha \geq 1-1/\chi_< (H)$ then Theorems~\ref{thm:abs} and~\ref{thm:almtil} now combine to yield the asymptotically exact threshold.
 Otherwise, one seeks an improved absorbing theorem, using structural information about $H$ (\'a la Theorem~\ref{thm:abs2}).

-\end{itemize} Despite introducing this framework, we suspect determining the general perfect $H$-tiling threshold will be challenging in the sense that there could be a range of different extremal examples and optimal bottlegraphs, depending on the precise structure of $H$.
+\end{itemize} Despite introducing this framework, we suspect determining the perfect $H$-tiling threshold for an arbitrary $H$ will be challenging in the sense that there could be a range of different extremal examples and optimal bottlegraphs, depending on the precise structure of $H$.

 On the other hand, in the case when $H$ is an $h$-vertex ordered graph and $12\in E(H)$ or $(h-1)h \in E(H)$, it is actually straightforward to deduce from Theorem~\ref{hs} the minimum degree threshold for forcing a perfect $H$-tiling. \begin{prop} Let $n, h \in \mathbb N$ such that $h | n$.
 Suppose $H$ is an $h$-vertex ordered graph.
 If $G$ is an $n$-vertex ordered graph with $\delta(G)\geq (1-1/h)n$, then $G$ contains a perfect $H$-tiling.